Bajaj Auto launches upgraded version of KTM 250 DUKE bike

 “The vehicle is greatly inspired by KTM’s unparalleled racing legacy and comes with high-tech race ready engine and components…These upgrades on the KTM 250 DUKE will further enhance its appeal amongst the core biking enthusiasts,” Bajaj Auto President (Probiking) Sumeet Narang said.

 Since its entry into India in 2012, KTM has marked its presence across 365 cities and 460 stores.
 KTM has a customer base of over 2.7 lakh units.
-(AGENCIES)
+(PTI)

 Bajaj Auto launches upgraded version of KTM 250 DUKE bike

-NEW DELHI: Bajaj Auto on Wednesday said it has launched an upgraded version of premium motorcycle KTM 250 DUKE priced at Rs 2.09 lakh (ex-showroom Delhi).
+NEW DELHI, Aug 5: Bajaj Auto on Wednesday said it has launched an upgraded version of premium motorcycle KTM 250 DUKE priced at Rs 2.09 lakh (ex-showroom Delhi).

 Editorial